justinb4003/crpc/README.md

 ## Fans and Power

+For the 80mm builds I used thse fans: https://www.amazon.com/gp/product/B09B6SZ8XY and if you want 4 fans a power panel like this is handy: https://www.amazon.com/dp/B07M5P7VHG but you can run up to 3 fans without the panel using a supply like this: https://www.amazon.com/gp/product/B09V1BMSVP

+I find 4 80mm fans make some noticable noise but it's about whisper level.

-You'll want PC fans of the 120mm size for this.
-If you're unsure here's the set I purchased: https://smile.amazon.com/gp/product/B08R8M17S2 which have the 4 pin and 3 pin connectors.
+For the 120m builds if you're unsure here's the set I purchased: https://smile.amazon.com/gp/product/B08R8M17S2 which have the 4 pin and 3 pin connectors.
 I can daisy-chain the 4 pin connectors together and apply power to one and they all fire up.

 For a power supply I grabbed this: https://smile.amazon.com/gp/product/B071FNN9W7 which can output 1 amp of power.
 That is enough to run 4 of the above fans at max speed.